An internal auditor’s guide to auditing blockchain has been saved

 Our auditing blockchain series

 While blockchain may be the next step in the digital evolution, specific implementations of the technology are still susceptible to risk.
 This will call for internal audit to play a pivotal role, not only in providing traditional assurance but also acting as a trusted business advisor in anticipating and evaluating these new and emerging risks.
 Our three-part series is designed to help internal auditors fulfill this role.
-Take a look at Parts 1 and 2 below and stay tuned for our third and final installment.

 Part 1: An introduction to blockchain